Vegan Mushroom Bourguignon

 For more on mushrooms, check out Chemical, Nutritional, and Bioactive Potential of Mushrooms by Isabel C.F.R.
 Ferreira, Ângela Fernandes and Sandrina A. Heleno

-Sample Recipe: Mushrooms are an excellent substitute for meat in hearty dishes and can be added to almost any savory dish.
-Below I share a recipe inspired by Sam Linsell, but made vegan to maximize the health benefits.
+Mushrooms are an excellent substitute for meat in hearty dishes and can be added to almost any savory dish.
+Here, I share a recipe inspired by Sam Linsell, but made vegan to maximize the health benefits.